Edinburgh-Genome-Foundry/DnaChisel/docs/ref/cli.rst

 Command Line Interface
 ----------------------

-Installing the DNA Chisel python library automatically installs the ``dnachisel`` command line interface (CLI) accessible from the machine's terminal.
+Installing the DNA Chisel Python package automatically installs the ``dnachisel`` command line interface (CLI) accessible from the machine's terminal.

 This interface enables to get a problem as an annotated genbank and output